madeofpendletonwool/PinePods/completed_todos.md

 Next Minor Version:

-- [] Dynamically adjusting Download, Queue, and Saved Episodes so that every page can add or remove from these lists
 - [] Push completion status to Nextcloud/gpodder
 - [] Test with LXC containers
-- [] Queue adjmustment for mobile devices
-- [] Update queue slider to be centered
 - [] Adjust download checkboxes to look nicer
 - [] Change download multiple buttons to be on same line as header
 - [] Full Show deletion with checkbox on download page